datacamp-content-public/courses-google-sheets-conditional-formatting/slides/chapter_1_7cd445d00011c3bbcbfdf671e32f0caa.md

 `@script`
 Here we have a table of data and it represents a warehouse in the back of this shop.
 It’s all the same item, but they have a unique SKU based on the date on which they were manufactured.
 You just found out that everything manufactured in the last week needs to be sent back.
-We’re going to do some formatting to point out which items those are but, before we do that, there are a couple of setup items that we need to be aware of.
+We’re going to do some formatting to point out which items those are.

 ---